 - 1. Consider making a direct financial contribution where: - a.
-Council's objectives determine that the scope or standard of work or service to be provided is in excess of that normally required to service the contributors; - b.
-Council determines there are advantages to the broader community from the scheme proceeding.
+Council's objectives determine that the scope or standard of work or service to be provided is in excess of that normally required to service the contributors; - Council determines there are advantages to the broader community from the scheme proceeding.
 Advantages may include improved safety, lessened environmental impacts or reduced maintenance costs that justify a council contribution; or - c.
-Council determines it is imperative that the works proceed;28 - d.
-Council owns land within the scheme boundary;29 - e.
-The merits of a particular case warrant a contribution in excess of that required by the Benefit Ratio. - 2.
-Recognize that projects involving reconstruction of infrastructure will not be subject to a further special charge or rate scheme except where: - a.
-Specific agreements have been negotiated to the contrary: - b.
-The further cost recovery relates specifically to the incremental cost of raising the standard of infrastructure above replacement to the existing standard; or - c.
-Subsequent development/ usage requires discarding of infrastructure prior to the end of its normal life, in which case Council will contribute funding equivalent to the depreciated value of the existing infrastructure.
+Council determines it is imperative that the works proceed;25 - d.
+Council owns land within the scheme boundary;26